An Alameda County Drug Charge Attorney Can Fight For You

 Pretrial diversion allows eligible defendants to avoid jail time and focus on rehabilitation.
 These alternatives not only reduce penalties but also provide an opportunity to break cycles of addiction and criminal conduct.

-Having an Attorney is Crucial to Your Case
+Having the Right Attorney is Crucial to Your Case

 Drug charges are complicated, and prosecutors have extensive resources to pursue convictions.
 Having an attorney who understands California drug laws and the best strategies to fight back against a conviction could be invaluable to your case.